Henry Savile Clarke: Career

 In August 1886 Clarke wrote to Lewis Carroll for permission to adapt Alice's Adventures in Wonderland (1865) and Through the Looking-Glass (1871) into a Christmas musical stage show.
 There had been some amateur productions of Alice, and for the first and only time Carroll agreed to his work being performed on the professional stage.
 Carroll soon accepted Clarke's proposal, but with several stipulations:

-"There are one or two wishes on the subject, which I will name for your consideration: but the only essential consideration is that I should have your written guarantee that, neither in the libretto nor in any of the stage business, should any coarseness, or anything suggestive of coarseness, be admitted....
+"There are one or two wishes on the subject, which I will name for your consideration: but the only essential consideration is that I should have your written guarantee that, neither in the libretto nor in any of the stage business, should any coarseness, or anything suggestive of coarseness, be admitted. ...
 This piece ought to be an Operetta (like The Mikado) and not a Pantomime."

-Clarke wrote the book and lyrics for the successful musical Alice in Wonderland with music by Walter Slaughter and additional lyrics by Aubrey Hopwood.
+Clarke wrote the book and lyrics for the successful musical Alice in Wonderland with music by Slaughter and additional lyrics by Aubrey Hopwood.
 It opened as "A musical dream play in two acts" on 23 December 1886 at the Prince of Wales Theatre, London, where it gained popularity, with Phoebe Carlo in the title role.
 Carroll was fully involved, offering advice on everything from adaptation to choosing the cast.
 The musical had twelve West End revivals between 1888 and 1934.
-In 1890 Clarke was called on to adapt Thackeray's The Rose and the Ring which again was set to music by Walter Slaughter.
+In 1890 Clarke adapted Thackeray's The Rose and the Ring, which was also set to music by Slaughter.

 An article in The Theatre in 1889 stated that Clarke wrote "many hundreds of leaders and other articles for London, country, and American papers".
 He was the London drama critic for The Scotsman and regularly contributed verse in various styles and stories and articles for magazines and periodicals as H. Savile Clarke, but occasionally signed with his initials "H.S.C.".
 In the 1891 Census, he listed himself as editor, author and newspaper proprietor, but it is not known which newspaper he owned.
 Clarke wrote original plays and adapted stage works from German and French.
 He edited the Court Circular from 1872 until his death in 1893.
 He was a keen amateur photographer.

 Clarke's journalism included writing for The Belgravia; Fun, The Latest News (becoming its editor in 1870), Punch, The London Evening Standard, The Globe, The Graphic, The Theatre, St James's Gazette, The World, The Illustrated London News, and The Examiner.

 While continuing with journalism, Clarke wrote nothing further for the theatre in 1891–1892 due to illness, although an early 1893 press statement stated that he was writing the libretto for a new opera for the Shaftesbury Theatre.